NCLEX Scoring

 All-or-Nothing

-Without partial credit: Missing one element could zero out your entire response.
+Older all-or-nothing scoring: missing any element could zero out the entire response.

 Partial Credit